 - At what cost?

-- How does it compares with the alternatives (in particular current clinical practice)?
+- How does it compare with the alternatives (in particular current clinical practice)?

-This module provides an introduction to the methods used in HTA, in particular the synthesis of evidence beyond a pairwise meta-analysis and development of an economic decision model to assess cost-effectiveness.
+This module provides an introduction to the methods used in HTA, in particular the synthesis of evidence beyond a pairwise meta-analysis and developing an economic decision model to assess cost-effectiveness.

 If you select this option you will attend two teaching weeks on Advanced Evidence Synthesis and Decision Modelling.